This post may contain affiliate links.Please read our disclosure policy.

 A white bowl filled with cranberry sauce on a small white plate with a spoon stuck in it.

-What to serve with Ginger Cranberry Sauce
+What to serve with it

-This sauce goes perfectly with your Thanksgiving turkey but is also very versatile and works with many proteins like chicken or pork chops.
+This sauce goes perfectly with your Thanksgiving turkey, but is also very versatile and works with many proteins like chicken or pork chops.

 Ways to use Leftovers

-Leftovers taste delicious on a sandwich or served with different cheeses and grapes on a cheeseboard.
+Leftover cranberry ginger sauce tastes delicious on a sandwich or served with different cheeses and grapes on a cheeseboard.
 It also makes a great topping for baked brie.

 You can even use it in desserts!
 Fold it into whipped cream, spoon it over ice cream, or use it in baking.
-For example to make Cranberry Sauce Muffins.
+For example, to make Cranberry Sauce Muffins.

-And if you have leftover cranberries, check out my Cranberry Orange Bread, Cranberry Upside Down Cake, and Cranberry Orange Muffins.
+And if you have leftover cranberries, check out my Cranberry Orange Bread, Cranberry Upside-Down Cake, and Cranberry Orange Muffins.

 A woman's hand holding a spoon scooping out some cranberry sauce of a white bowl.